 In the main text, we remain agnostic about the number of days that represent full-time factory operation, and we perform analysis that split the data by the median number of working days in each Industry and Region pairing (Table 2).
 Here, we attempt to construct a measure of full-time equivalent months similar to that used in Atack, Bateman and Margo (2002).
 Although we are unable to reconstruct this exact variable using our data, we can use an alternative definition of full-time provided by contemporary literature.
 Dement’ev (1897) found an average number of working days in mechanized factories to have been 276 days.
 We recreate Table 2 and Table 5 Panel A in Tables A6 and A7 respectively defining full-year operation as 276+ working days.
-The differences we find between factories working greater than vs. fewer than 276 days are very similar to what we find splitting the data by the median Industry-Region number of working days.
+The differences we find between factories working greater than vs. fewer than 276 days are similar but smaller compared to what we find splitting the data by the median Industry-Region number of working days.

 Additional Description of the 1900 Factory Census